ProgerXP/Orphus/README.md

 ## License Information

 Sadly, the license terms are not mentioned anywhere on the original project's page.
-However, it was abandoned since at least 2015 (see my [forum post](http://www.orphus.ru/community/orphus/common/Ssl.html)) so there should be no issue in using it.
+However, it was abandoned since at least 2015 (see my [forum post](http://www.orphus.ru/community/orphus/common/Ssl.html); [archived version](https://archive.md/6Q5Tl)) so there should be no issue in using it.

 I have written the server-side PHP reporting script from scratch and that one is released in public domain ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).
 My edits on `orphus.js` are also under CC0.